 Natural Librium Solutions at Alternative to Meds Center

 Librium is given to decrease anxiety, manage symptoms of alcohol withdrawal, and promote sleep.
 However, when used for a prolonged time, it will often produce more side effects or other problems than it was meant to manage, including pronounced medication withdrawal.
-Alternative to Med’s drug treatment program discovers in most cases of anxiety that the person has an accumulation of toxins including heavy toxic metals that are causing over stimulation to their nervous system.
+Alternative to Meds’ drug treatment program discovers in most cases of anxiety that the person has an accumulation of toxins including heavy toxic metals that are causing over stimulation to their nervous system.
 Benzodiazepines are the medications that we most commonly address as an unsupported withdrawal may be virtually impossible.
-The methods used in our program for this particular type of drug, include careful tapering methods, cleansing of neurotoxins that accumulated in the individual’s body from the drug and their environment, neurochemical stability using natural substances, talk therapies, peer support, educational courses, and the endless benefits of many therapies targeted to induce relaxation including sauna, massage, acupuncture and meditation.
+We use a wide variety of methods and strategies to help clients return to natural mental health without drugs.

 This content has been reviewed and approved by a licensed physician.